 Having long-lasting relationships based on mutual trust with your suppliers should be a principal goal of any business.
 So, let’s find out which strategies can help achieve this.

 1. Understand that your suppliers aren’t “just vendors.”

 At the end of the day, suppliers are partners.
 They’re a part of your business and play an integral role in ensuring you get what you need to succeed.
-It’s important to keep them informed about your processes and be aware of their needs and concerns, too.
+It’s important to keep them informed about your supplier management processes and be aware of their needs and concerns, too.